ssherar/uml2java/README.md

-# CS124 Group Project: UML2Java
+# The ambitious future of the CS124 group project

 ## Links